timerstime/SDG4DA/README.md

 # Reinforced Training Data Selection for Domain Adaptation

-This is the source code for paper "Reinforced Training Data Selection for Domain Adaptation".
+This is the implementation code for paper "Reinforced Training Data Selection for Domain Adaptation".

 The readers are welcome to star/fork this repository and use it to train your own model, modify our experiments.
 Please kindly cite our paper: